serghiou/mendelian-randomization/short.md

 ### What if not MR?

 There are many methods of causal inference for observational studies.
 The most widely known ones are inverse propensity score weighting, matching, g-computation, difference in differences and regression discontinuity designs.
-A fantastic introduction on most of these topics can be found in the Imbens and Rubin book [Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction].
+A fantastic introduction on most of these topics can be found in the Imbens and Rubin book [Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction](https://www.amazon.com/Causal-Inference-Statistics-Biomedical-Sciences/dp/0521885884).

 ## Acknowledgements